aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 		- Configure `access_key` to be the access key of the identity used to deploy the stack
 		- Configure `secret_access_key` to be the secret access key of the identity used to deploy the stack
 		- Leave `application_id` blank.
 This will be filled in later.
-	4. Ensure the colleciton variables are created
+	4. Ensure the collection variables are created

 		![Bruno Environment Sample](media/bruno-enviornment-sample.png)